Jami Gong: Founder and Producer of TOC

 My maternal grandmother lived in Hong Kong, and was beloved by all of her family.
 For many years, she lived in an elderly home and was hospitalized for the last five years in Hong Kong.
 When we were growing up, she encouraged us in school and loved us very much.
 Occasionally through the years, we would visit her in Hong Kong.
 All of us looked forward to the trips to spend time with her.
 My mom was traveling back and forth from NYC to Hong Kong for the last five years to take care of my grandmother.
 On Wednesday, November 27th, 2002 my mother called the family to let us know that our grandmother’s health had taken a turn for the worse.
 She told us it was urgent for all of us to try to get to Hong Kong as soon as possible.
 I was in retail and at that time, it was the busiest shopping time of the year.
 However, that was not as important as being together with my family.
 Luckily, my bosses understood and granted me a leave of absence.
 My family decided that I would go first and evaluate her condition before they all would fly to Hong Kong.

 When I arrived back in New York City, I immediately started working on my plans for a series of comedy shows.
-After the 9/11 attacks in 2001, Chinatown had been going through continued hard times, especially financially.
+After the 9/11 attacks in 2001, Chinatown had been going through continued hard times.
 The recovery efforts impacted access to the area, and therefore the local businesses.
 The situation worsened with the “Park Row issue” and access to parking, and later the false SARS rumors scare.

-Next.
-I needed a venue.
-I looked into many places in Chinatown and the choice was Asia Roma.
-I pitched my vision to Mei Chan, the owner.
+Next, I needed a venue in Chinatown.I pitched my vision to Mei Chan, the owner of Asia Roma.
 She supported me and gave me a night.
 Thank you Mei!
 The first TakeOut Comedy show started with two performances on February 6th, 2003.
 Both shows were completely sold out!
 Afterwards, we asked for audience feedback and received positive and encouraging feedback.

 Later on, I heard my college friend, Alan Tong, was opening a new bar/lounge with friends called YELLO.
 The place was a bigger venue and the next TakeOut Comedy was held at YELLO on April 3rd, 2003.
 Seating capacity was about 90 people, and the place was packed again.
 It was awesome!
 We did many soldout shows afterwards!

 Opened since Feb 2007, The TakeOut Comedy Club HK, The FIRST Fulltime Comedy Club in Asia, continues to bring more laughter here as we are hitting an untapped market and creating a whole new comedy market from scratch.
-We have weekly English and Chinese standup comedy shows, Improv shows with The Peoples Liberation Improv, and we fly in professional American comedians occasionally.
-Now, running since May 2009, our sister chapter in Singapore is discovering new talent and bringing much laughter there.
-We will soon expand to China and more countries in Asia.
-COME LAUGH WITH US!